 Sets the program counter for a specific thread.
 This operation may be used after a thread has been allocated (using GETST or GETR), but prior to the thread starting its execution.

-op1 s Operand register, one of r0r11 op2 t Operand register, one of r0r11
+op2 t Operand register, one of r0... r11

 TINITPC s,t